aichemydev/Wring_docs/docs/Live Events/Appmap.md

 ## Key Flows

-Key flows is a tool that allows to find the best test coverage among all tests generated from live events.
+Key flows is a tool that allows to find the best test coverage among all tests generated from apps.
 By default, it groups tests that cover at least 20% of the most frequent webpage elements.
 Rel Cov % means relative coverage percentage and it shows the coverage of a test against other tests in the list.

 It uses a greedy algorithm and allows you to create a list that covers all tests, as well as generate several other metrics such as Rel Cov %.